 Then, you can use a variety of techniques – such as the Pomodoro – to chunk up the time you spend on certain tasks.

-Doing this will help you realize and be more mindful of the time that you waste on trivial things so you can maximize your limited hours in the day on things that matter.
+Doing this will help you realize and be more mindful of the time that you waste on trivial things.

 Now, you don’t have to go crazy with this and do it all the time.

 It can be a simple one time exercise to see – and be more mindful- of how much time you waste on projects that aren’t a high priority to you.

 Tip #3: Put The Oxygen Mask On Yourself First